-Both the KTM 1290 Super Duke R and the Kawasaki Z H2 fight it out in the super heavy weight hyper naked class.
+Both the KTM 1290 Super Duke R and the Kawasaki Z H2 fight it out in the super heavyweight Hyper-naked class.
 Each motorcycle offers exceptional power and acceleration that rival even some of the best Superbikes.
 Let us see how they stack up.

 Z H2 vs 1290 Super Duke R Dyno Curve

-Monster horsepower and torque is produced by both motorcycles with the Z H2 having the outright horsepower advantage as it puts down 178 horsepower at 10500 rpm from the supercharge 998 cc inline-four engine.
+Monster horsepower and torque is produced by both motorcycles with the Z H2 having the outright horsepower advantage as it puts down 178 horsepower at 10500 rpm from the supercharged 998 cc inline-four engine.

 The KTM while down a fair bit at 158 horsepower is not to be frowned upon as the engine really is still a Godzilla of a powerhouse.